Our 5th Taste – Umami

 Umami is also important for the switch to low sodium foods.
 Sodium rich foods fall under the salty taste.
 However, it is found that by pairing these foods with the umami flavor, the sodium levels can be reduced while keeping the flavors of the products just as appealing.

-For example, broths may lower their sodium levels by a wide margin simply by adding some fish sauce flavoring, something that is full of the glutamine molecules that give it the umami flavor.
+For example, broths may lower their sodium levels by a wide margin simply by adding some fish sauce flavoring, something that is full of the glutamate molecules that give it the umami flavor.

 However, this discovery of umami, which is a staple of MSG, has led to the use of it in a lot of cooking and has had suggested health consequences.